Mungert69/FreeNetworkMonitorBlog/content/posts/QuantumReadinessChecksIsYourNetworkPrepared.md

 Conclusion

-With the Quantum Ready Monitor Assistant, assessing your network’s defense against quantum threats is fast, hands-free, and continuously updatable as new cryptographic standards emerge.
+With the Quantum Network Monitor Assistant, assessing your network’s defense against quantum threats is fast, hands-free, and continuously updatable as new cryptographic standards emerge.
 The assistant walks you through every step: picking targets, running deep quantum scans, interpreting the results, and giving actionable recommendations.

 Ready to future-proof your organization?
-Start your quantum readiness checks with the Quantum Ready Monitor Assistant today—no expertise required!
+Start your quantum readiness checks with the Quantum Network Monitor Assistant today—no expertise required!